What Comes First? Sell Your Old Home or Buy a New One?

 If you default and fail to complete entirely, you risk being in breach of contract.

-- You risk loosing your deposit (and your new home).
+- You risk losing your deposit (and your new home).

 - You also risk the seller suing you for legal costs.